maxelbo/maxelbodev/README.md

-# Elborium
+# maxelbo.dev

-This is my portfolio built with Astro, MDX, React, and Tailwind.
+This is my portfolio, built with Astro, MDX, React, and Tailwind.